Settings Tab (REST)¶

 The REST web services that you publish using Denodo include an OpenAPI document that describes the operations of the web service, their input parameters, the schema of the output, the media types available (JSON, XML), etc. These OpenAPI documents make it easier to develop applications that interact with these web services.

-To access the OpenAPI documents of a REST web service, deploy the web service and go to the Summary panel of the web service.
-Click the links to access the OpenAPI documents in JSON and YAML (they are equivalent).
+To access the OpenAPI documents and the viewer of a REST web service, deploy the web service, go to its Summary panel and click the links next to OpenAPI specification.
 Alternatively, you can go to these URLs directly:

 OpenAPI version 3.0: https://denodo-server.acme.com:9443/server/<database>/<web service>/OpenAPIv3/openapi.json

 The JSON document is equivalent to the YAML one.